bgmeulem/Reconstruct_CARTO/README.md

   - Installing the third-party dependencies can be done as specified in the docs, but also by running ```./build.py all``` in the directory ```third_party```.

-To install the remaining requirements (see below), simply run
+To install the remaining requirements, run
 ```
 pip install -r requirements.txt
 ```
-This will install (or update) the following modules if they are not already installed:
+This will install the following modules, or update them if they are not already installed:
 - [PyVista](https://docs.pyvista.org/getting-started/index.html)
 - tqdm
 - matplotlib